peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 - Not supporting lock-file

 <!--
 It's very configurable to a back-end for building projects, you can use it with other tools like pip-tools.
 And, it's maintained actively by PyPA, nearly official.

 Because it's a newcomer, of course, it works with `pyproject.toml` spec, the PEP six-hundred twenty-one style.
 But, I think configurable is nearly equal to complex.
 You will need to read and understand the documentation carefully to use it.

-Also, it does not include a dependency updater and lock-file.
+And also, it does not include a dependency updater and lock-file.
 -->

 ---